rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 [^1]: Note that this is using the "new" experimental features: `nix-command`
       and `flakes`.
-[^2]: If I ran MacOS then not _all_ packages will be available, but you get
+[^2]: If I ran MacOS then not _all_ packages will be available, as the
-      the point.
+      program itself needs to also target Darwin, but you get the point.
 [^3]: On that same note, I am using Nix and pandoc-flavored markdown to
       build this very site!